etingof/snmpsim/README.txt

-In the above example we have run two iterations against a subset of Managed Objects at an Agent requesting numeric module to configure itself into generated .snmprec data for Counter32-typed objects (ID 65).
+In the above example we have run two iterations against a subset of Managed Objects at an Agent requesting numeric module to configure itself into generated .snmprec data.

 Produced snmprec could be used for simulation as-is or edited by hand to change variation module behaviour on on a per-OID basis.